microsoft/bedrock/cluster/environments/azure-common-infra/README.md

 ### Deploy the Environment

-The azure-common-infra environment comes as a dependency for the azure-single-keyvault environment, which is why it is the environment to deploy first.
-Before deploying this environment in Terraform, you will need to create a storage account in Azure.
-To do this:

-This environment should do the following in Azure using Terraform:
+The `azure-common-infra` environment should do the following in Azure using Terraform:

 1. Create a resource group for your deployment
-2. Create a VNET, with subnet(s)
+2. Create a VNET, and subnet(s)
 3. Create an Azure Key Vault with the appropriate access policies

-To get started, create a new cluster configuration by copying an existing Terraform template. (if you have not already cloned the microsoft/Bedrock repository, you should do that first.
-You can do this by executing the following command:

-`$ cp -r cluster/environments/azure-common-infra cluster/environments/<your new cluster name>`

-Edit the configuration values for backend.tfvars.The backend.tfvars should include the configuration for the Azure Storage Account that was created earlier.
+Edit the configuration values for `backend.tfvars`.The `backend.tfvars` should include the configuration for the Azure Storage Account that was created earlier.
 For example,

 ```
 storage_account_name="myStorageAccount"